-- 1. Spikes alternate on an elongated rachis. - 2.
-Spikelets mostly 4-ranked.....
+- 1. Spikes alternate on an/elongated rachis. - 2.
+Spikelets mostly 4-ranked......
 1. P. longifolium - 1.
+Spikes in pairs at the ends of the stems. - 1 D langifalium Dowh - 1.
 P. longifolium Roxb.

 A tufted, glabrous, erect, perennial grass 0.8 to 1.3 m high, the stems somewhat prostrate and branched below.
 Sheaths loose.
 Leaves about 20 cm long, 5 to 8 mm wide.
 Inflorescence exserted, each composed of from 4 to 8 or more, racemosely arranged, alternate, spreading or ascending, 5 to 8 cm long spikes.
 Spikelets 2 to 2.5 mm long, somewhat compressed, obovoid, the empty glumes slightly pubescent, densely arranged in about 4 rows on the under surface of the somewhat flattened, green 3 to 4 mm wide rachis.